Combat

 Scoop up a dropped item within melee range, leaving it Readied in your hand.

-If you attempt to pick up an item while adjacent to an armed melee combatant, they get an Attack of Opportunity.
+If you attempt to pick up an item while adjacent to an armed melee combatant, they gain an Attack of Opportunity.
 To avoid this, you must Disengage first.

 Stand Up (Move)